axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 ###### About title metadata in explanation topics

-To write a title for an explanation topic, use "About + noun" or "About + noun phrase", where to describe the subject.
-For example: "About events", "About data quality."
+To write a title for an explanation topic, use "About + noun" or "About + noun phrase," where to describe the subject.
+For example: "About events," "About data quality."

 ###### About the "Overview" section in explanations